stephanrauh/ngx-extended-pdf-viewer/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Most bugs don't happen on my machine, so I need your help.
+title: ''
+labels: ''
+assignees: ''

+---

 **I need your help!**
 This project is becoming more popular by the day.
 I'm drowning in a flood of new issues and bug tickets.
 So I probably need your help to solve the issue.
 While we're at it: would you like to hunt down the bug yourself and to send me a pull request?